JenieX/pretending-tab-media-viewer/README.md

 ## Pretending Tab - Images Viewer
 A simple User Script that opens the full size image in tab like view.
 Offering three view states.
 Fitting, filling, original.

+### Important Note
+This user script will break click listeners on hyperlinked elements.

 Action | Trigger
 ---|---
 **Activate** | left click, on links or hyperlinked images